-Each of these desserts has all of the traditional flavors of pumpkin pie (like cinnamon, pumpkin puree and cumin) with other delicious ingredients too, like Greek yogurt, cream cheese and chocolate chips.
-Plus, each bite size pumpkin treat requires no fork or plate.
+Enter these yummy pumpkin treats.
+Each has all of the traditional flavors of pumpkin pie (like cinnamon, pumpkin purée and cumin) with other delicious ingredients too, like Greek yogurt, cream cheese and chocolate chips.
+Plus, each bite-size pumpkin treat requires no fork or plate.
 And for those who are always stuck on dish duty (like I am), this fact alone makes each one necessary this year.

 Don’t let the name of these fool you — they aren’t your ordinary cupcakes.
 These mini cakes have the same ooey, gooey center as a slice of the famous pumpkin pie.
 The flour and sugar in the mix form a crust around the center so you get the same texture as a piece of pie.
 Plus, the top becomes concave while cooling, forming a perfect spot for a dollop of whipped topping.